MacKentoch/react-redux-graphql-apollo-bootstrap-webpack-starter/README.md

 #### full ES6-ES2015

-> My new React + redux project starter.
-This time I add graphQL and Apollo Client (*I better use Apollo Client than Relay*).
+> My new `React + redux project starter`.
+This time I add `graphQL` and `Apollo Client` (*I better use Apollo Client than Relay*).
+This starter also embeds `JWT token based` `authentication` (check [Route](https://github.com/MacKentoch/react-redux-graphql-apollo-bootstrap-webpack-starter/blob/master/src/app/routes/Route.js) to get an example of dealing with protected routes).

 - *webpack is as simple as possible*
 - *ReactJS is written with `optimization tricks` (stateless, pure render...).*
 - *`pure front-end` = server independant (use whatever you want as server: NodeJS, Rails, .NET...)*
+- *`redux` + `devTools` + `hot reload`= how did I developed without them before?*
+- *graphQL makes API to be " `has been` "*
+ - *no more struggle in redux with async thank to Apollo Client (you can even get rid of redux thunk or redux saga if you needed theses just for your asyncs.
+Otherwise keep them since they are nice :smile:)*

 ## Detailed Content